Matrix Science

 Fasta title lines in the MPI collection vary according to the source database.
 Use standard rule 4 for the accession and standard rule 5 for the description.

-Fasta title lines in the GPM collection contain only a SwissProt accession.
+Fasta title lines in the GPM collection contain SwissProt ID and no description.
 Use standard rule 4 for both accession and description.

 The MPI collection was downloaded to C:\inetpub\mascot\sequence\contaminants\current, decompressed using gzip, and renamed to contaminants_20100513.fasta.